netzkolchose/django-computedfields/docs/examples.rst

 Before trying to optimize things with computed fields it might be a good idea to check where you start from.
-In terms of computed fields there are two major aspects, that might lead to poor
+In terms of computed fields there are two major aspects, that might lead to poor update performance:
-performance:

 - method code itself
     For the method code it is as simple as that - complicated code tends to do more things, tends to run longer.
-Try to keep methods slick, there is no need to wonder about DB query load, if the method code itself eats >90% of the runtime.
+Try to keep methods slick, there is no need to wonder about DB query load, if the genuine method code itself eats >90% of the runtime (not counting needed ORM lookups).
     For big update queries you are already on the hours vs. days track, if not worse.
     If you cannot get the code any faster, maybe try to give up on the "realtime" approach computed fields offer by deferring the hard work.

 - query load
     The following ideas will mainly concentrate on query load issues with computed field updates and how to gain back some performance.
-Note that the query load plays a rather important role for computed field updates, as any relation noted in dependencies will turn into an n-case update.
+Note that the query load plays a rather important role for computed field updates, as any relation noted in dependencies is likely to turn into an n-case update.
-    In theory this expands to `O(n^nested_relations)`, practically it cuts down earlier due to finite records in the database.
-Although the auto resolver already tries to optimize model/record access, there is still much room for further optimization.
+    In theory this expands to `O(n^nested_relations)`, practically it cuts down earlier due to finite records in the database and agressive model/field filtering done by the resolver.
+Still there is much room for further optimizations.

     Before applying some of the ideas below make sure to profile your project.
 Tools that might come handy for that: